cibostars/documentation/internal_api/products/upsert_product.md

 ```

 ### Response
-Update product is a synchronous operation.
+Create product is a synchronous operation.
 You will get final status of an operation.
 ```json
 {
   "processing_object": {